 Once you have ascertained that the laboratory or inspection body is appropriately accredited, the next step is to talk to the facility to ensure clarity around your needs.
-The practice of dropping off a sample at a laboratory and saying "I want it tested" is not the best approach.
-Similarly asking an inspection body to "send someone over to have a look" is not going to work.

 Accredited laboratories and inspection bodies will happily assist you with defining your needs but they do need some specific information first.